pkarjala/substitution_cipher/README.md

 ## Requirements

-Requires Python 3.x to run.
+Requires Python 3.x to run the Python implementations, Ruby 2.x to run the Ruby implementations.

 ## To Use